Top 10 HIPAA-Compliant Electronic Signature Platforms (2026 Guide)

 Signeasy safeguards data with AES and SSL 256-bit encryption

 The platform provides signed Business Associate Agreements (BAAs), AES-128 encryption at rest, SSL 256-bit encryption in transit, and tamper-proof audit trails that track every document action with timestamps, IP addresses, and user details.
+For healthcare teams that need these safeguards out of the box, Business Pro plan with HIPAA compliance and priority support bundles everything into a single tier.

 Healthcare organizations get more than basic compliance: